jdoe-gce/url-host-mover/README.md

 # url-mover
-This extension aims to record URL automatic redirector rules organised by groups
+This Google Chrome Extension aims to record URL automatic redirector rules organised by groups